Common Limiting Beliefs About The Social World

 You can see what I meant when I said limiting beliefs can be based on a smidgen of truth, but unrealistic overall.
 Many people do live somewhere where it's more challenging to make friends.
-However, it's not impossible like they may feel it is.
+However, it's probably not impossible like they may feel it is.
 They just have to work a bit harder, be more resourceful, or give themselves more time.
-Also, most places have some factor about them that gets in the way of making friends.
+Also, most places have some characteristic that gets in the way of making friends.
 Big cities provide more people to meet, but they can also be lonely, impersonal places.
 In small towns everyone may be friendlier, but there may not be as much variety in the type of person you run into.

 "There's something about me that makes it too hard to meet my social goals"

 There are many variations of this one.
 Again, several of these present very legitimate challenges.
 A view becomes a limiting belief when it becomes too inflexible and extreme:

 - "I'm too short/fat/ugly/deformed in some way.
 No one wants to be friends with me because of it.
 The world is too prejudiced against people like me for me to have social success."